dynamist/subgit/docs/revision-tag.md

 # Revision: tag

-If you want to use the more specialized and advance option for parsing and selecting a specific tag from a git repo then you should use the tag revision option.
+If you want to use the more specialized and advanced option for parsing and selecting a specific tag from a git repo then you should use the tag revision option.

 This is the following syntax and extra options.
 More detailed examples is further down in this document.